 You have the right to remain silent.
 Words impressed on us ever since the Miranda decision.
 It’s interesting how many arrestees choose to talk even after having been advised of this right.
 Silence is a precious commodity.
-Those who exercise it are rewarded with information, buy viagra tolerance and the ineffable product of ‘nothing.’
-That is they might not go to jail, discount viagra be convicted or be fired.
+Those who exercise it are rewarded with information, tolerance and the ineffable product of ‘nothing.’
+That is they might not go to jail, be convicted or be fired.
 Silent poker players stay in the game and scrape the chips off the table at dawn.
 Silence indeed is golden.

 Employers and employees who keep their own counsel by remaining silent when all manner of comebacks, witticisms and barbs are churning inside, live another day.
 The danger of expression in times of anger is releasing monsters that can never be recaptured.
 Words – once spoken – can never be unsaid.